kogcyc/lol/b_the_quality_steel_bicycle_frame.md

 ## The Quality Steel Bicycle Frame ##

-Some of us do not have a lot of experience with steel-framed bicycles.
-We might have ridden one as a child, but we have switched to aluminium or carbon fiber since.
-The goal of this article is to show the reader how to identify a quality adult-sized steel frame.
+If you're not familiar with steel-framed bicycles, don't worry, you're not alone.
+While you might have ridden one as a kid, it's likely you've since switched to the lighter and more modern materials of aluminium or carbon fiber.
+But if you're looking to get back to basics and explore the world of steel frames, this article is for you.
+In it, we'll help you identify the key characteristics of a high-quality adult-sized steel frame, so you can make an informed decision when it comes to your next ride.